LBCamden/lbcamden-frontend/README.md

 To start implementing LBCamden Frontend in your project, you can read the [Get started for developers documentation](https://zeroheight.com/4c170debc/p/718aa5-get-started-for-developers) within our Design System documentation.
 This includes instructions about how to install the LBCamden Frontend package and the suggested routes for integration.

 ## Extending or customising LBCamden Frontend
-To extend or customise LBCamden Frontend, start by cloning this [repository](https://github.com/LBCamden/lbcamden-frontend) to your local machine, and then running `npm i` to install all dependencies.
+To extend or customise LBCamden Frontend, start by cloning this [repository](https://github.com/LBCamden/lbcamden-frontend) to your local machine, and then use `npm i` to install all dependencies.

 > [!IMPORTANT]
 > While LBCamden Frontend is publicly available, we are still establishing our contribution process for external changes.
 See the [contributing section](#contributing) for more information.